cldf-datasets/uratyp/README.md

 The UT datasets also include examples whenever a feature was coded as 1 'yes, present'.
 The examples were usually added by the language expert, or by the coder and afterwards checked with the language expert.
 The examples originate from various kinds of sources: grammar books or sketches, language corpora, research articles, text collections; in the case the language expert was a native speaker, constructed examples were also allowed.
 Examples illustrating morphological or syntactic features come with glosses, while phonological characteristics are provided using the International Phonetic Alphabet.

 # Contents
-The raw version of the dataset (found in the **`raw`** folder of the repository) is organized into folders and tables; the data structure is described below in detail.
-All tables are provided as separate CSV (comma-separated values) files.
+The raw version of the dataset (found in the **`raw`** folder of the repository) is organized into folders and tables; the data structure is described in detail below.
+All tables are provided as CSV (comma-separated values) files.

 ### `UT`